University of Mobile Introduction and Overview

 Jury Requirements

-Students majoring in the Master of Arts in Musical Theatre are required to present the following repertoire for their jury:
+M.A. in Musical Theatre students are required to present the following repertoire for their jury:

 Recital Requirements

 Using sheet music is not allowed for singers in recitals or cabarets except for oratorio repertoire or in chamber music repertoire when it is being performed with non-keyboard instruments.
 Only one recital may be presented by a student in a single semester.
+Ideally, recitals should be presented with one semester in between.
 A recital hearing is required three weeks prior to the recital.
 If a hearing is not completed, the recital will be canceled.

 M.M. in Vocal Performance students must include at least 55 minutes of music in French, German, Italian, and English and represent a variety of musical style periods.
 At least one piece from the Classical period or before is required.
 A maximum of three arias may be included.
 All graduate recital programs must be approved by the graduate committee as soon as the repertoire is selected.
 Program notes must be prepared and presented to the graduate committee at the recital hearing.